 What Are the Foods That Are Allowed on the Atkins Diet?

-The Atkins Diet, developed by Dr. Robert Atkins, ...
-Avoid other foods and count the number of carbs to make sure you...
+The Atkins Diet, developed by Dr. Robert Atkins, relies upon restricting the amount of carbohydrates a person consumes in order to encourage...